Philadelphia Independent Media Finishing Fund

 Apply online when the next cycle begins.

 When am I notified of the panel’s decision?

 Notification is usually within 90 days of the deadline.

 How do I send in my work sample??

 You upload to your favorite video server and send Scribe Video Center the link.
 PLEASE TEST YOUR LINK BEFORE SENDING IT TO US!!!!!!
-Please make your link public or remember to share password.
+Please make your link public or remember to share the password.

 The Philadelphia Independent Media Finishing Fund, a program of Scribe Video Center, is made possible with support from the Wyncote Foundation.